BACK

 Action Duration

-Eviction notice period 0 to 10 days
+Eviction notice period 0-10 days

-Tenant response period At least 5 to 7 days
+Tenant response period At least 5-7 days

 Eviction hearing Varies